cyberbotics/webots-doc/reference/lidar.md

     In case of 'rotating' lidar, the `fieldOfView` term in the constraint is replaced by `2 * π`.

+#### Rotating lidar

+A lidar is said as rotating if it's `type` field is set to 'rotating'.
+In that case the node inserted in the `rotatingHead` will rotate along the Y axis at the frequency defined by the field `defaultFrequency` as soon as the lidar is enabled.
+The internal depth camera is attached to this node and is therefore also rotating along the Y axis.

+> **note**:
+The internal depth camera is using an horizontal field of view equal to the value of the `fieldOfView` field, but since it is rotating, the resulting field of view is equal to 2 * π.

 ### Lidar Functions